Generalized Schr\"odinger Bridge Matching: Conclusion and limitation

 \section{Conclusion and limitation}

-We developed GSBM, a new matching algorithm for solving the \GSB{} (GSB) problems.
-We demonstrated strong capabilities of GSBM over existing prior GSB methods in solving crowd navigation, opinion modeling, and interpretable domain transfer.
-It should be noticed that GSBM requires differentiability of $V_t$ and relies on the quadratic control cost to establish its convergence analysis, which, despite notably improving over prior GSB solvers, remains as necessary conditions.
+We developed GSBM, a new matching algorithm that provides approximate solutions to the \GSB{} (GSB) problems.
+We demonstrated strong capabilities of GSBM over prior methods in solving crowd navigation, opinion modeling, and interpretable domain transfer.
+It should be noticed that GSBM requires differentiability of $V_t$ and relies on the quadratic control cost to establish its convergence analysis, which, despite notably improving over prior methods, remains as necessary conditions.
 We acknowledge these limitations and leave them for future works.